National Party member claims they leaked Simon Bridges' expenses: report

-Bridges and Parliament's Speaker Trevor Mallard both received an anonymous text message last week from a person claiming to be responsible for leaking the information to Newshub, sources told RNZ.
+Bridges and Parliament's Speaker Trevor Mallard both received an anonymous text message last week from a person claiming to be responsible for leaking the information to Newshub, RNZ reported.

+Bridges has called a press conference at 9.30am at Parliament to address the report.

+A number of MPS are also coming to Wellington to support Bridges.

 The text author reportedly said they had leaked the expenses because they disagreed with Bridges' leadership style, describing him as "arrogant", and wanted him to be held to account for his spending of taxpayers' money.